TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.
 With every update make sure to run `php artisan ide-helper:models --smart-reset`

+## 0.48.0

+One more simple little one!
+This one allows the expansion of a membership plans features off of it's endpoints.

+* code/app/Http/Core/Requests/MembershipPlan/IndexRequest.php - Added expands
+* code/app/Http/Core/Requests/MembershipPlan/RetrieveRequest.php - Added expands

 ## 0.47.0

 Another easy one!
 This one simply adds a couple new variables to the payment method model that contain a couple informative pieces of information.
 To complete this update, make the following changes.